 Advancing Lac Knife to Development

 Focus Graphite is working to advance the construction of the Lac Knife mine and concentrator facilities.
 Permitting is well underway with an Environmental and Social Impact Assessment that was filed with the Québec Government in November 2014.
-Other upcoming catalysts for the Lac Knife mine project include project financing to continue with the front end detailed engineering required for mine permitting, in preparation for the EPCM phase of the project.
+Other upcoming catalysts for the Lac Knife mine project include project financing to continue with the front end detailed engineering required for mine permitting.

 Offtake Agreements in Place

 In June 2015, Focus Graphite and Grafoid Inc. signed two offtake agreements.
 The “Graphene Offtake” agreement is for up to 1,000 tonnes annually for 10 years, of large flake (larger than +80 mesh) graphite concentrate that is high purity at 98.3 percent Ct.
 The 1,000 tonnes annually represents up to 6.8 percent of the 14,606 tonnes of projected annual production of high purity large flake graphite concentrate at Lac Knife (larger than +80 mesh).